broadinstitute/2024-09-27-python-intro-lesson/episodes/looping-data-sets.md

 drive.mount('/content/drive')
 file_location = "drive/MyDrive/lc-python/"
 ```
+You'll need to grant Google all the permissions it requests to make your google drive accessible to Colab.
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Use a `for` loop to process files given a list of their names.